 The key concern is whether tapioca contains gluten.
 As tapioca pearls are known as boba pearls, some people wonder if they’re gluten-free.

-Cassava root is a vegetable that does not naturally contain gluten, at least in its most natural form, making it safe to consume for people with gluten allergies.
+Cassava root is a vegetable that does not naturally contain gluten, making it safe to consume for people with gluten allergies.
 Keep in mind, however, that cross-contamination must be avoided.

 What are the different types of bubble tea?